 ### Heart Rate Data and Heart Rate Intervals

-To measure the teachers’ HR, we used a wrist-based fitness tracker.
-The model was a Fitbit Charge 4.
+To measure teachers’ HR, we used the wrist-based fitness tracker Fitbit Charge 4.
 In line with the manufacturer's instructions [@fitbitnd], the device was attached a finger’s width above the participants’ nondominant hand’s wrist bone.
-The tracker works by flashing green LEDs hundreds of times per second, using light-sensitive photodiodes to catch the reflected light, and from that information calculating volume changes in the capillaries.
+The tracker works by flashing green LEDs hundreds of times per second, using light-sensitive photodiodes to catch the reflected light, to calculate the volume changes in the capillaries.
 From this, the tracker calculates how many times the heart beats per minute.
 HR measurements are generated at least every 15 seconds.
 The raw data that can be extracted from the tracker lists the time stamps of all measurements and the estimated HR in BPM for each time stamp.

-The anonymous HR data was synced via Bluetooth to a commercial Fitbit account.
-Subsequently, the intraday second-by-second data was exported as a CSV file for each session using the open-source software PulseWatch (Ricci, n.d.), and linked to the participant.
 To account for individual differences in the baseline HR, we first z-standardized the BPM values from the unstandardized mean HRs.

-Since we aimed to explore teachers’ HR between different strain phases, we aggregated HR over a 10-minute interval within each phase.
+Since we aimed to explore teachers’ HR over the course of different strain phases, we aggregated HR over a 10-minute interval within each phase.
 Previous research has indicated that 10-minute intervals are a useful duration for analyzing PPG data [@lu2008can].
 The intervals were selected based on the following rules: The pre-teaching interval (I1) comprised the first 10 minutes after the fitness tracker had been put on.
 The teaching interval (I2) started two minutes after the teacher had started the teaching unit.
 This interval was of the highest relevance to our study.
 We explicitly chose an early 10-minute interval within the teaching phase, as previous studies revealed that the beginning of a lesson is essential and demanding regarding teacher-student interaction [@donker2018quantitative; @claessens2017positive].
 The post-teaching interval (I3) started immediately after the end of the teaching unit.
 The interview interval (I4) was defined as the mid-10 minutes between the end of the teaching unit and the time point when the fitness tracker was taken off so that all participants were being interviewed during this interval.
 The end interval (I5) comprised the last 10 minutes before the fitness tracker was taken off.

 ### Teaching Experience